 You don’t need to be a manager to be a leader.
 Between team projects, training new staff, facilitating discussions, and stepping up when a problem needs to be solved, employees at every level can benefit from strong leadership skills.

-Knowing how to promote products and services effectively is not an easy skill to master.
-As such, this is one of those hard skills that many employers are always looking to recruit.
+Knowing how to promote products and services effectively is not easy to master.
+As such, marketing is one of those hard skills many employers always seek to recruit.
+Thankfully, it’s also a transferable skill.

 18. Negotiation and Persuasion Skills